dlang/DIPs/DIPs/13NNN-WGB.md

 #### Rvalue Reference

 A Move Ref is corresponds with a C++ rvalue ref.
+This means that to interface with C++ rvalue ref parameters, the object on the D side has to be an EMO.

 D: